 "My baby just refuses to nap"

 "My baby is different"

 So if your baby isn't napping well, chances are they are also sleeping poorly overnight.
-Unless of course your baby isn't napping well and then sleeping like the dead overnight out of sheer exhaustion.
-Either scenario is, unfortunately, unsustainable long-term, for you and for your baby.
+Unless of course your baby isn't napping well and then sleeping through the night out of sheer exhaustion.
+Either scenario is, unfortunately, unsustainable long-term for you and for your baby.

 1. Check that your baby is being offered naps at the best possible time